This article is part of a larger series on CRM.

 There are several CRM solutions available in the market that offer robust customization options.
 Our top pick under this category is Zoho CRM, followed by Apptivo and Pipedrive.
 Check out our guide to the best customizable CRMs for more options.

-Customized CRMs are recommended for businesses with unique requirements that off-the-shelf solutions cannot completely fulfill.
-However, it can be expensive and time-consuming to develop and implement.
-For these reasons, subscription-based solutions are often a better fit for businesses with a limited budget and resources for CRM software.
+Customized CRMs are recommended for businesses with unique requirements off-the-shelf solutions cannot completely fulfill.
+However, they can be expensive and time-consuming to develop and implement.
+For these reasons, subscription-based solutions are often a better fit for businesses with a limited budget and resources for a CRM system.

 You May Also Like…

 - Ready to outline your business strategy?
-Follow our step-by-step guide to creating a CRM strategy, which also includes a free downloadable worksheet.
+Follow our step-by-step guide to creating a CRM strategy, including a free downloadable worksheet.

-- Know the difference between CRM and marketing automation tools by reading our ultimate guide to key sales technology.
+- Learn the difference between CRM and marketing automation tools by reading our ultimate guide to key sales technology.